-The name Nyssa means “to aim high” and that’s what she does.
-This creative lady wants to help make the world a better place and have fun while doing it.
+The name Nyssa means “to aim high” and that’s what I do.
+I want to help make the world a better place and have fun while doing it.

 Sex-positive people who want to have fun while normalizing conversations about sex and sexuality.

 People who are against masturbation, gender non-conformity, and various sexual orientations probably won’t like playing Barefaced.
-Also, those who think “abstinence only” sex education is ideal (even though research shows it’s harmful and ineffective).
+Also, those who think “abstinence only” sex education is the ideal way to go (even though research shows it’s harmful and ineffective).

-You won’t be asked to reveal anything private, but if you’re not used to having open conversations about sex and sexuality it may feel strange at first.
-Just play a few times and it will start to feel like no big deal (It becomes “normalized”).
+You won’t be asked to reveal anything too private, but if you’re not used to having open conversations about sex and sexuality it may feel strange at first.
+The more you play, the easier it gets.

 Barefaced is an educational game designed to encourage sexual health and well being.
-It’s way more appropriate than what mainstream media is bombarding them with.
+It’s more appropriate than what kids are exposed to online!

 The 2014 CDC School Health Profile reported less than 1/2 of all high schools and only 1/5 of all middle schools in the US teach all 16 essential sex education topics recommended by the CDC.
 Research shows parents and caregivers can be the most ideal sex educators for their kids because they can respond to their questions and individual needs.